Tuesday, July 2, 2024

 So I wrote my essay, which, except for my husband's eulogy, was the hardest thing I've ever written.
 My "in-house editor," my husband, had died.
 Everything I've ever written for publication has passed under his eyes before being sent for submission.
 It was like writing while being beaten with a grief stick, especially because the contest rules require the essay to have a personal connection to the subject matter, and my personal connection involved the death of one of my dearest friends.

 The winners are determined by audience vote.
-It was live-streamed on YouTube (it's still there) but no remote voting was allowed.
+It was live-streamed on YouTube (it's still there), but no remote voting was allowed.
 I was knocked out in the first of two rounds by the eventual winner.
 I was a free speech absolutist in a place where I don't think that was valued, and there was definitely room for improvement in my first-ever debate performance.

 I was disappointed that I didn't bring home the gold medal, but I was proud to have been chosen to debate.
 I did my best despite huge mental and physical obstacles:

-• Layers of grief (the above-mentioned losses and my arriving for the first day of "Think-Off Weekend" for a solo stay in a quaint bed and breakfast on what should have been our 38th wedding annniversary).
+• Layers of grief (the above-mentioned losses and arriving for the first day of "Think-Off Weekend" for a solo stay in a quaint bed and breakfast on what should have been our 38th wedding annniversary).

 • Feeling like one of very few conservatives in town while knowing I was the only conservative in the debate.

 • I'm a full-time caregiver, which is a 24-hour job.
 I hadn't had a full night of sleep in six months.
-It's really hard to retain information in a chonically sleep-deprived state.
+It's really hard to retain information in a chronically sleep-deprived state.
 I was given five nights of sleep in the days before the debate, for which I'm forever grateful.

 For now.